yowainwright/yowainwright.github.io/src/pages/2017-09-17-code-etiquette.md

 ---
-title: Can Code Etiquette be a thing?
+title: Can Core Review Etiquette be a thing?
 Here are some starter thoughts on it.
 date: "2017-09-16"
 layout: post
 readNext: "/"
-path: "/code-etiquette/"
+path: "/core-review-etiquette/"
-meta: Code Etiquette is an important for code quality, engineer happiness, and engineer growth—but is never talked about?
+meta: Core Review Etiquette is an important for code quality, engineer happiness, and engineer growth—but is never talked about?
 featured_image: null
 share_image: null
 categories: